tmhglnd/live-coding-101/README.md

 7. [**Zoom**](https://zoom.us/download)
   	- To give the workshop for the entire group and easily breakout into smaller groups we will use Zoom.

+# Livestream

-# If you want to livestream and share
+If you want to livestream and share please install the following:

 1. [**OBS**](https://obsproject.com/)
   	- This platform allows you to livestream or record your screen or seperate windows from applications.
 Very helpful if you like to record your works or want to go live on Youtube, Twitch, Facebook or where-ever.